Marc82490/caaaaarbs/README.md

 Acknowledgements
 =============

-This is a clone of <a href src="https://github.com/laurenorsini/caaaaarbs">Caaaaarbs</a> , which is itself a clone of Steven Frank's <a href="https://github.com/panicsteve/cloud-to-butt">Cloud To Butt</a>.
+This is a clone of <a href="https://github.com/laurenorsini/caaaaarbs">Caaaaarbs</a> , which is itself a clone of Steven Frank's <a href="https://github.com/panicsteve/cloud-to-butt">Cloud To Butt</a>.